 Diane and her husband opened and operated an Open MRI in South Florida from 1990 to 1996.
 In conjunction with the MRI, she started a medical billing company to service numerous medical practices in the area.
 As a widow herself and seeing a need for support, Diane founded and led a group at her church called "Hope for Widows and Widowers."
 One of her true passions is working with our local humane society (YOUR Humane Society SPCA).
 It is this appreciation of animals which naturally led her to be the driving force behind the bricks honoring animals in our Celebration Garden.
-Diane has been a Board member since 2016 and says of her involvement with the Foundation "It is especially gratifying to be able to see where your support is helping to make a difference in your own backyard."
+Diane has been a Board member since 2016 and is currently serving as Chairman of the Board Development Committee.
+She says of her involvement with the Foundation, "It is especially gratifying to be able to see where your support is helping to make a difference in your own backyard."

 Jim began volunteering with the hospital in 2011 and was an original member of the Foundation’s Board of Directors.
 He served as President of the Auxiliary Membership from 2014–2016 and received a Certificate in Volunteer Management from Rollins College in 2016.
 He currently serves as Chairman of the Foundation's Patient Care Committee which works closely with the hospital staff to maintain and improve the quality of patient care at our hospital.

-Cindy and her husband John decided to contribute to The Villages® Regional Hospital after attending an annual Foundation Dinner.
+Cindy and her husband John decided to contribute to UF Health The Villages® Hospital after attending an annual Foundation Dinner.
 She said "We wanted to become a partner with the Foundation and donate a patient room."
-After an impressive tour of the hospital with Patient Navigator, Deidre Rosemond, they settled on a room which would give a patient and a loved one the view of the sun rising in the morning as well as setting in the evening.
+After an impressive tour of the hospital, they settled on a room which would give a patient and a loved one the view of the sun rising in the morning as well as setting in the evening.
 Cindy became a Board member in 2016 and continues to be actively involved in many Foundation activities.

-Charlie and his wife Debbie became hospital Room Naming Sponsors in 2016.
-Charlie moved to The Villages® in 1997 before The Villages® Regional Hospital was even on the horizon.
+Charlie and his wife Debbie became hospital room naming sponsors in 2016.
+Charlie moved to The Villages® in 1997 before our hospital was even on the horizon.
 However, he knew that he wanted to be of service to the hospital when it opened in 2002 and, when he retired in 2016, he jumped at the offer to join the Foundation Board.
 His wife Debbie encourages people to take a tour of the hospital which are offered free to the public.
 She says "It is a way to become familiar with the hospital facilities and services available."

 Bonnie has extensive experience in real estate and founded The Villages® Relocation Department to help people sell homes anywhere in the country in anticipation of their move to The Villages®.
 She says she was passionate about the hospital even before it was built.
 Shortly after her move to The Villages® from California in the mid-1990s, her father passed away unexpectedly.
 Bonnie said "In my Dad's memory I wanted to see a hospital in this community."
 She worked to raise funds to help build the hospital and has been very involved in the Foundation's special events, including their signature Hearts for Our Hospital Gala held each February.
 She joined the Board in 2018.

 Jim and Pam Smothers were among the first donors to help raise money for the hospital expansion project announced in 2015.
-They decided to be Room Naming sponsors and chose a hospital surgical suite where a plaque bearing their names is displayed outside the room.
-They also co-sponsored one of the early home gatherings where the President of Central Florida Health and the Foundation Executive Director shared information with others who were interested in supporting the efforts of the Foundation.
+They decided to be room naming sponsors and chose a hospital surgical suite where a plaque bearing their names is displayed outside the room.
+They also co-sponsored one of the early home gatherings where the CEO of UF Health Central Florida and the Foundation Executive Director shared information with others who were interested in supporting the efforts of the Foundation.
 Jim served on the Foundation Board for 3 years from 2015 through 2017 and his prior expertise is of great value as a Board Member emeritus now.

 We welcome your questions and comments: